 Compensation Committee.
 Our Compensation Committee consists of Sherman K. Edmiston III, Michael J. Gade, Steven J. Heyer and Starlette B. Johnson, with Mr. Heyer serving as the chair.
 The Compensation Committee determines our general compensation policies and the compensation provided to our officers.
 The Compensation Committee also makes recommendations to our Board regarding director compensation.
 In addition, the Compensation Committee reviews and determines unit-based compensation for our directors and officers and administers our equity incentive plans.
 Our Compensation Committee also oversees our corporate compensation programs.
-Each member of our Compensation Committee is independent, as defined under the Nasdaq listing rules, which also satisfies Nasdaq's additional independence standards for Compensation Committee members.
-Each member of our Compensation Committee is a non-employee director (within the meaning of Rule 16b-3 under the Exchange Act).
+Each member of our Compensation Committee is independent, as defined under the Nasdaq listing rules, which also satisfies Nasdaq's additional independence standards for Compensation Committee is a non-employee director (within the meaning of Rule 16b-3 under the Exchange Act).